Brain; Central Nervous System; Korea; Neurons; Neurosciences; Olfactory Bulb; Physiology

 Extensive Research Description

-One active area is development of protein sensors of membrane potential.
-At present the voltage signals are either to slow or too small.
-We hope to fine a sensor that is both fast and has a large signal.
+One active area is the development of fluorescent protein sensors of membrane potential.
+At present the voltage signals are just large enough to be useful in monitoring activity in invertebrate and mammalian nervous systems.
+We hope to find sensors that are both faster and have larger signals.

 A second area is understanding the role of the mammalian olfactory bulb in olfactory processing.
-We want to know what the interneurons do and we want to compare the input (now well known) with the output (now a black hole).
+We have started comparing the input (from the nose) and the output (carried by mitral/tufted cells) to determine the olfactory transformation carried out by the bulb.
+We also want to know what the interneurons do to carry out this transformation.

 - Storace, D.A, Braubach, O.R., Jin, L., Cohen, L.B., Sung, U. (2015) Monitoring brain activity with protein voltage and calcium sensors.
 Nature Scientific Reports, | 5:10212 | DO: 10.1038/srep10212